mharmonikas/instaproject/README.md

 # instaproject

-Instagram like site with rest apis and jwt authentication built in laravel.
+Instagram like site built in laravel.